Stuart Atha

-Air Marshal Sir Stuart David Atha, KBE, CB, DSO (born 30 April 1962) is a former senior officer of the Royal Air Force.
+Air Marshal Sir Stuart David Atha, KBE, CB, DSO (born 30 April 1962), is a former senior officer of the Royal Air Force.
 He led No. 3 (Fighter) Squadron from 2000 to 2004, which included deployment to Iraq on Operation Telic, commanded RAF Coningsby (2006–08), No. 83 Expeditionary Air Group (2009–10) and No. 1 Group (2011–14), and served as the Air Component Commander for security during the 2012 London Olympics.
-Atha was Deputy Commander Operations from 2016 to 2019.
+Atha was RAF Deputy Commander Operations from 2016 to 2019.

 Early life and education

-Atha was born on 30 April 1962 in Irvine, North Ayrshire, Scotland.
-He was educated at Kilmarnock Academy, a state secondary school in Kilmarnock, East Ayrshire.
-He studied physics and maths at Glasgow University, graduating with a Bachelor of Science (BSc) degree in 1984.
-While at university, he was a member of the Universities of Glasgow and Strathclyde Air Squadron.
+Born in 1962 at Irvine, North Ayrshire, Scotland, the son of Wright Atha, he was educated at Kilmarnock Academy, a state secondary school in Kilmarnock, East Ayrshire.
+He read physics and maths at Glasgow University, graduating with a Bachelor of Science (BSc) degree in 1984.
+While at university, Atha was a member of the Universities of Glasgow and Strathclyde Air Squadron.